 As part of the Parrish Art Museum’s annual artist-in-residence program, three artists—who were included in the special exhibition Artists Choose Artists—connected with over 300 students in December 2019 and January 2020.
 Students visited the exhibition, met the artists, explored each artist’s ideas and process, and then made art alongside the artists.

-Student work will be displayed in the Parrish Art Museum’s annual Student Exhibition, from March 7 to April 19 of 2020.
+Student work was displayed in the Parrish Art Museum’s annual Student Exhibition, from March 7 to April 19 of 2020.

 Mind Maps with Bastienne Schmidt, 2017